Our Common Cause:

 • Ingleborough Common (grid ref SD747729).

-We’re working with commoners and lots of other people to produce ‘commons visions’ – it’s our way of mapping out and delivering good things for the public, heritage and nature.
-This includes:
+We worked with commoners and lots of other people to produce ‘commons visions’ – a way of mapping out and delivering good things for the public, heritage and nature.
+This included:

 • Helping commoners better understand and manage nature, carbon, water through a Farmer Led Habitat Assessment.